 As public Wi-Fi has become more and more available, attacks on public networks have only increased.
-Cisco’s Visual Network report revealed that the number of public Wi-Fi hotspots is expected to grow to 7 times the 2015 figure, from 64 million to 432 million by 2020.
+Cisco’s Visual Network report revealed that the number of public Wi-Fi hotspots is expected to grow 700%, from 64 million in 2015 to 432 million by 2020.

 Some risks associated with using public Wi-Fi include:

 One in five people and three in ten senior business managers have been hit by cybercrime while on the go.
 Here are a few examples of how these attacks happen:

 With the rise of people working remotely and connecting to Wi-Fi hotspots with their mobile devices, businesses that are not equipped with a Business VPN Solution, are struggling to protect their confidential information.
 Here are a few measures you can take right now to start protecting your data:

 When you browse on a website you want to check for a green lock symbol at the start of the URL.
 This indicates that your traffic is being encrypted through SSL encryption technology and that the data transferred between your browser and the website is secured.
 However, this method is still vulnerable to SSL stripping.

 Two-factor authentication (2FA) is a great way to prevent your accounts from being hacked.
 It ensures that, in addition to your username and password, the second layer of verification such as an SMS code is required.
 However, in the case of public Wi-Fi, this method only protects your account during the login process, so it isn’t enough to keep you safe online.

 Many Wi-Fi hotspots are unsecured.
 However, your phone automatically remembers previous networks you’ve connected to and will reconnect to them even if you don’t interact with your phone.
 Since it’s important to make sure that the network you’re connecting to is authorized, reliable, and trustworthy, you should disable auto-join on your device.